Listen to the podcast of this post by clicking on the player below, and you can also subscribe on Apple, Spotify, or Audible.

 Do you want to lose weight?
 Eat breakfast.
 Studies show that those who do best on their diets eat breakfast every morning.

 Do you want to fire up your metabolism to burn more calories during the day?
 Eat breakfast.
 The way you stoke your body’s engine in the morning determines how it will run all day.

-Want to maintain a stable blood sugar level so you don’t get sleepy mid-morning?
+Do you want to maintain a stable blood sugar level so you don’t get sleepy mid-morning?
 Eat breakfast.
 A good breakfast regulates your insulin and blood sugar levels.

-Want to learn more?
+Do you want to learn more?
 Eat breakfast.
 Studies show those who eat breakfast regularly have longer attention spans and greater learning capacities.

 What you put in your body in the morning determines the course of the rest of your day.

 What you put in your mind in the morning determines the course of the rest of your day, too.